-Now that you’ve collected your survey results and have a data analysis plan, it’s time to dig in and analyse the data.
+The results are back from your online surveys.
+Now that you’ve collected your statistical survey results and have a data analysis plan, it’s time to dig in, start sorting, and analyze the data.
 Here’s how our Survey Research Scientists make sense of quantitative data (versus making sense of qualitative data), from looking at the answers and focusing on their top research questions and survey goals, to crunching the numbers and drawing conclusions.

-First, let’s talk about how you analyse the results for your top research questions.
-Remember that you outlined your top research questions when you set a goal for your survey.
+First, let’s talk about how you analyze the results for your top research questions.
+Did you feature empirical research questions?
+Did you consider probability sampling?
+Remember that you should have outlined your top research questions when you set a goal for your survey.

 Notice that in the responses, you’ve got some percentages (71%, 18%) and some raw numbers (852, 216).

 The percentages are just that–the percent of people who gave a particular answer.
 Put another way, the percentages represent the number of people who gave each answer as a proportion of the number of people who answered the question.
 So, 71% of your survey respondents (852 of the 1,200 surveyed) plan on coming back next year.

 This table also shows you that 18% say they are planning to return and 11% say they are not sure.